texastribune/donation-builder/README.md

 ## About the Project

 Donation Builder is a framework to help organizations showcase their work and seek new members and support for funding their projects.
-The primary audience for this project is nonprofit organizations with small teams who want a better way that's quick to set up to inform potential new members and supporters about their mission and work, as well as easily lead them through the donation process.
+The primary audience for this project is nonprofit organizations with small teams who want a better and quick-to-setup way to inform potential new members and supporters about their mission and work, as well as easily lead them through the donation process.

 ## Features

+* Framework ready to be customized with an organization's visual brand, including images, colors, and fonts
+* Ability to load information from Google Spreadsheets, so that non-technical members of your team can update membership levels and benefits, contact information, organization information, social share messages, content to highlight, and more
+* Ready to easily set up with your Google Analytics account
+* Ability to hook up to a variety of payment processors, including Dwolla, Givalike, and DonorPerfect, to accept the donations
+* Ability to deploy through Amazon Web Services or Heroku

 ## Support